Learn something new every day More Info... by email

 So, in this case, the subject is the implied "you" and the predicate is the verb, "wait."

 A simple sentence does not always necessarily have to be as brief as the previous examples.
-Below is an example of a longer simple sentence:
+Below is an example of a longer one:

 --John chased the ball quickly.